paco-jasso/imdb-challenge/README.md

 This will keep a user-friendly and intuitive experience.

 The app is built in Swift using Xcode as this is a challenge for an iOS Developer role.
-Xcode version    - 16.1
+- Xcode version    - 16.1
-Swift vwrsion    - 6.0.2
+- Swift version    - 6.0.2
-TMDB API version - 3.0
+- TMDB API version - 3.0

 ## Running the App

 You can choose between the [tool install] or running directly from Xcode by cloning the project to your machine.

+## Dark Mode Support

+The app supports color styling based on the device settings.
+NOTE: this doesn't work real-time to adapt to changes on the device settings, restart the app